Dipendra Chaudhary: Playing career

 Born in 1980, he first played for Nepal in the 1998 ACC Trophy in Nepal, playing against the UAE and Hong Kong.
 He played in the Under-19 World Cup in Sri Lanka in 2000 in which Nepal finished eighth.
-He returned to the senior side for that year's ACC Trophy in the United Arab Emirates, though he only played one match.
+He returned to the senior team for that year's ACC Trophy in the United Arab Emirates, though he only played one match.

 He played in three matches at the 2001 ICC Trophy in Ontario, scoring 52 in the match against Germany, which is Nepal's only half-century in the ICC Trophy.
 After playing in the 2002 ACC Trophy in Singapore he made his first-class debut in 2004 when he played against the UAE in the 2004 ICC Intercontinental Cup.
 He also played against them in the 2005 tournament.

 In 2005 he played in the repêchage tournament of the 2005 ICC Trophy, in which Nepal finished third after beating Qatar in a play-off.
-He then spent some time away from the Nepal national side, returning for the 2007 ACC Twenty20 Cup in Kuwait, his most recent appearance for Nepal.
+He then spent some time away from the Nepal national team, returning for the 2007 ACC Twenty20 Cup in Kuwait, his most recent appearance for Nepal.